A neo-Nazi terror group is recruiting new members using a meme-sharing website popular among Gen-Z, tapping into a new generation of young extremists.

 One of the more active recruiters for The Base is a member who goes by MemeMercenary.
 Like fellow recruiters, many of the posts he puts up feature an email or QR code that prompts users to get in touch with the group to initiate the vetting phase.
 MemeMercenary, who had almost 5,000 followers by the time of his removal, has been featured 47 times on iFunny, meaning his work has been hand-selected by moderators to land on the front page of the website.

 Other users recruited for multiple groups.
 One user, called The Ecologist, promoted both The Base as well as a fledgling eco-fascist group.
-VICE was able to identify upward of 10 members of the site actively recruiting for accelerationist groups.
+VICE was able to identify upwards of 10 members of the site actively recruiting for accelerationist groups.

 It’s important to note that the neo-Nazi community is only a small part of iFunny.
 A former volunteer moderator, who asked to remain anonymous due to a non-disclosure agreement they were asked to sign, told VICE that while they encountered “hateful” posts they never actively saw recruitment taking place on the app.
 They said volunteer mods have since been pushed out, and described the moderation of the site, then and now, as a disaster, saying most of the bans were “a slap on the wrist since they decided perma bans were too harsh.”